SouthGreenPlatform/genoring/README.md

 1) Basic Drupal site with a couple of modules and minor pre-configuration
 2) Integration of a Drupal GenoRing distribution
 3) Integration of Gigwa component
+4) Integration of JBrowse component
-4) HTTP server alternative with Apache HTTPd
+5) HTTP server alternative with Apache HTTPd
-5) New plans toward a beta release
+6) New plans toward a beta release

 ## Contributing